Mandom (OTCMKTS:MDOMF) Reaches New 12-Month High at $11.75

-Mandom Corporation (OTCMKTS:MDOMF – Get Rating) shares reached a new 52-week high during trading on Wednesday .
-The company traded as high as $11.75 and last traded at $11.75, with a volume of 0 shares changing hands.
+Mandom Corporation (OTCMKTS:MDOMF – Get Rating) hit a new 52-week high on Tuesday .
+The stock traded as high as $11.75 and last traded at $11.75, with a volume of 0 shares trading hands.
 The stock had previously closed at $11.75.

-Separately, Daiwa Capital Markets raised Mandom from an “underperform” rating to a “neutral” rating in a research report on Monday.
+Separately, Daiwa Capital Markets upgraded shares of Mandom from an “underperform” rating to a “neutral” rating in a research note on Monday, May 30th.

 Mandom Corporation manufactures and sells cosmetics, perfumes, and quasi-drugs in Japan, Indonesia, and internationally.
 The company offers a range of products, including men's everyday grooming products, as well as general fashion items, such as hair styling, skin care, and body care products; and hair coloring, scalp care, and face care products under the Gatsby and Lúcido brands.